I don't know about you, but I sweat profusely in the gym. More than most, at least.

 Just lay it atop the bench backrest, and voilà, you've got a non-slip bench surface.

-I bought a 4-foot x 12-inch shelf liner from amazon and it fits perfectly on my bench.
-It cost me just under $7, but you may be able to find one for even less at a local Wal-Mart or discount store.
+I bought a 4-foot x 12-inch shelf liner that fits perfectly on my bench and cost me just under $7.
+You should be able to find one at a similar price or cheaper on online, or at your local Wal-Mart or home goods/fabrics store.

 See the shelf liner pics below: